Where’s My Refund?

 • Most refunds are issued within 21 days.

-• Direct deposit is significantly faster than paper checks.
+• Direct deposit is significantly faster than paper checks used to be.

 Paper-filed tax returns take longer to process and can delay the refund timeline substantially.